What are the limits on Commercial Bank Lending?: Introduction

+Although public attention is often drawn to seemingly dramatic increases in government debt, a larger source of borrowing growth in many countries appears to have been debt originating from the banking system.
+While part of the increase in both forms of debt is due to the underlying growth of the money supply, it is clear from Figure \ref{fig_usdebt}\footnote{Data from the Federal Reserve Bank`s Flow of Funds Z.1 series.
+Care has to be exercised with all monetary data owing to the continuous expansion of the unit of measurement, i.e. the money supply.
+Data in this figure has consequently been normalised for growth in the money supply with a base of 1983, using the M2 money supply measure (Table H.6) with the Money Market funds component removed.
+(Money market funds are primarily held in short term debt instruments.
+Total US money supply growth for this period was approximately 4 times.)}

+which shows mortgage debt for the United States over the last 25 years, in comparison with the total amount of outstanding US Government Treasuries, that mortgage debt has been increasing at a significantly faster rate.
+Growth in banking debt considerably exceeded that of government borrowing up until the credit crisis of 2007, at which point a sizeable increase in government debt occurred as a result of intervention to rescue the American banking system from collapse.

-The question of what limits the supply of credit is also of interest in understanding the periodic excesses in lending and borrowing that have come to be termed credit bubbles.
-If there is no limit on lending within the banking system, and the growth in credit is being supplied from there, then there is no particular mystery about the cause of credit bubbles.
-Any expansion in the demand for borrowing is liable to trigger a simple positive feedback loop if the asset being purchased with the credit is in limited supply.
-As loans make more money available to purchase the assets, the price of the asset will rise.
+The question of why bank lending was able to expand so considerably, and by extension what limits apply to it, is of particular interest in understanding the periodic excesses in lending and borrowing that have come to be termed credit bubbles.
+If there is no limit on lending originating from the banking system, and the growth in credit is being supplied from there, then there should be no particular mystery about the cause of credit bubbles.
+Any increase in the supply of debt is liable to trigger a simple positive feedback loop if the asset being purchased is in limited supply.
+If housing developers are borrowing money to buy land for example, then the price they can pay is determined by the supply of loans.
+If an increase in bank lending causes more money to be created to purchase these assets, then the price of the asset will rise, amplifying the signal that asset prices provide to investors, and increasing the demand for loans.
+The resulting feedback loop is likely to be particularly vicious if the asset can then be used as collateral for another loan, either through sale, or remortgaging against the new value of the property, since a direct debt/price feedback loop will be created.
+The 1920's stock market bubble in the US provides an interesting example of this where margin loans were used to finance share purchases, with the shares so purchased then acting as collateral for further borrowing.

-In any market where credit is being provided to buy goods in limited availability, for example real estate, or stocks, expansion of the amount of credit available also risks an expansion in borrowing.
-Rational speculation by investors occurs on the observable expectations of short term price rises, which triggers demand for further loans, and consequent asset inflation.
-The use of margin loans to purchase shares leading to the 1929 stock market collapse is one example.
-Such feedback loops will be especially vicious if the item being purchased can serve as some form of collateral for further loans.
-If the money being borrowed is originating within the banking system, then collateral damage from the uncontrolled expansion and subsequent contraction of the money supply creates further issues for the larger economy.